Tifinagh: Modern use

 Due to the official adoption of Neo-Tifinagh in Morocco in 2003, the script has been adapted by the Royal Institute of Amazigh Culture for modern digital use.
 Government websites in Morocco may be displayed in Neo-Tifinagh.

-Starting in 2003, Neo-Tifinagh was used for a small duration of Moroccan elementary school to teach Standard Moroccan Amazigh.
+Starting in 2003, Neo-Tifinagh is used for a small duration of Moroccan elementary school to teach Standard Moroccan Amazigh.
 However, practical use of Tifinagh in Morocco remains rare; one Amazigh activist has summarized the situation with the anecdote that he "[knows] that some books that were written in Tifinagh were read by only two people ... the one who wrote the book and the one who did the editing!"
 Public displays of Tifinagh in Morocco remains restricted primarily to signage and other culturally conspicuous uses.

 Despite Neo-Tifinagh's Algerian origins through the Berber Academy and UPA, the Latin alphabet became the predominant used script.
 Debate in what script to use for Berber languages tends to view the Latin and Arabic scripts as the primary options.

-As of 2012, Tifinagh is "not widely used in education or the media in any country."
+As of 2012, Tifinagh was "not widely used in education or the media in any country."

+A 2026 study evaluating the Amazigh education policy in El Jadida Province found that students aged six to nineteen held significantly favorable attitudes toward Tifinagh as the official script and expressed a willingness to use it in primary education.
+However, the study also noted that parents maintained a pragmatic distance from the policy, expressing skepticism over the practical benefits of compulsory Amazigh instruction and its limited scope.